 The Safety House

-This tool can be used to influence placement agreements and identify what the child needs from their carers to feel safe in their placements.
+The Safety House tool can be used to influence placement agreements and identify what the child needs from their carers to feel safe in their care arrangements.
 It may also be beneficial in including the child’s voice in safety plans.

 This particular tool may also be helpful to complete with the carer’s own children, to help them to identify what they need to feel safe in their own home while children in care are staying with them.
 This would be an empowering process for the carer’s children to complete, as they will feed heard, valued, and as though they have contributed to their family’s decision-making processes.